yarray/raka/README.md

 ## Installation

 Raka is a library based on rake.
 Though rake is cross platform, raka may not work on Windows since it relies some shell facilities.
-To use raka, one has to install ruby and rake first.
 Ruby is available for most \*nix systems including Mac OSX so the only task is to install raka like:

 ```bash
 gem install raka